National Waste Management Plan

 The policy framework sets out the main points of waste policy.
 For example, it covers the national objectives for the separate collection of waste and general principles for the use of instruments such as licensing and enforcement.
 The policy framework also describes international aspects of waste policy and the Netherlands' position in international discussions on waste.

-Every year a report is published on the progress being made with the various activities.
+A report is published on the progress being made with the various activities.
 This report is only available in Dutch: Nederlands Afval in Cijfers.

 Status and scope